 When Can a Veteran Reopen a Claim?

-Veterans can reopen claims for service-connected disability benefits, dependency indemnity compensation, or burial benefits as long as the veteran has secured “new and material evidence” and: 1) the original claim was denied, is over one year old, and has not been appealed; or 2) the original claim was appealed to the Board and the Court of Appeals for Veterans’ Claims (“the Court”) and was denied.
+Veterans can reopen claims for service-connected disability benefits, dependency indemnity compensation, or burial benefits as long as the veteran has secured “new and relevant evidence” and: 1) the original claim was denied, is over one year old, and has not been appealed; or 2) the original claim was appealed to the Board and the Court of Appeals for Veterans’ Claims (“the Court”) and was denied.
 The "new and relevant evidence" standard is a regulatory change from the "new and material" evidence standard VA used to apply.

-What is the Deadline for Reopening a Claim Using New and Material Evidence?
+What is the Deadline for Reopening a Claim Using New and Relevant Evidence?

-Once a veteran discovers new and material evidence, she or he can file to reopen the claim at any time, regardless of how long it has been since the original claim was filed.
+Once a veteran discovers new and relevant evidence, she or he can file to reopen the claim at any time, regardless of how long it has been since the original claim was filed.

-How to Reopen a Claim Using New and Material Evidence
+How to Reopen a Claim Using New and Relevant Evidence

-What to Do if the VA Says Your Evidence is Not New and/or Material
+What to Do if the VA Says Your Evidence is Not New and/or Relevant

 Oftentimes, the VA will argue that the veteran’s evidence is not new and relevant, or they will apply the old standard of "new and material" evidence to a claim.
 If they do, the veteran should consider an appeal.
-The Law Office of Attorney Sean Kendall has extensive experience appealing this type of denial and is available to assist veterans nationwide.
+Our office has extensive experience appealing this type of denial and is available to assist veterans nationwide.

-What to Do if the VA Considers Your New and Material Evidence and Still Denies Your Claim
+What to Do if the VA Considers Your New and Relevant Evidence and Still Denies Your Claim

-If the VA agrees that the veteran’s evidence is new and material, yet denies the veteran’s claim, the veteran can file a substantive appeal.
-A veteran’s chances of successfully appealing a substantive denial rise significantly when they have the help of an experienced veterans lawyer.
-At the Law Offices of Attorney Sean Kendall, we have decades of experience with substantive appeals, and are confident we can win you the benefits you deserve.
-When you are ready to appeal, send us a note or give us a call at (877) 629-1712.
+If the VA agrees that the veteran’s evidence is new and relevant, yet denies the veteran’s claim, the veteran can file another type of appeal.
+A veteran’s chances of successfully appealing a denial rise significantly when they have the help of an experienced veterans lawyer.
+At our office, we have decades of experience with appeals, and are confident we can win you the benefits you deserve.
+When you are ready to appeal, give us a call at (877) 277-2119